 During 2019, our school welcomed a new Principal and Board of Trustees.
 Together, we are working to respond to the strategic objectives set in the current school charter and annual plan.

 We believe that the introduction of a school wide student uniform will contribute to increasing our students’ sense of belonging, shared school identity, pride and spirit, while also helping to make our learning environment more student friendly.
-It is planned to introduce this uniform in Term Two, 2021.
+It is planned to introduce this uniform in Term Three, 2021.

 Current Student Uniform Practices at Raglan Area School